 Performing technical analysis is much easier when you use a great stock chart website.
-Whether you are a seasoned trader or are just learning how to read a stock chart, this post will walk you through six great sites for free stock charts.
+Whether you are a seasoned trader or are just learning how to read a stock chart, here are six great sites for free stock charts.

 I spend hundreds of hours testing financial products and services each year.
 My reviews are honest and unbiased.
 If you use the links on this page to open an account, I may be compensated.
 Thank you for your support.
 Read more.